leul12/Data_Exploration/README.md

 this one is a continuation of **2** let's try to do some kind of analysis that is exported from step **2**

-# By the end of this tutorial, you’ll be ready to:
+# By the end of this Advanture, you’ll be ready to:

 * Split and filter text data in preparation for analysis
 * Analyze word frequency